-- 39.1 Each Club must register details of its first-choice colours (vests and shorts) with Basketball England.
+- 39.1 Each Team must register details of its home and away kit colours with Basketball England.
 The Home Team must always wear its complete registered colours.
-It is the responsibility of the Away Team to ensure that its uniforms contrast sufficiently with those worn by the Home Team, and in any case of doubt, it is recommended that the Home Team have two alternative uniforms available.
-It is also recommended that the Home Team also ensures that a set of uniforms, dissimilar from their first-choice colours, are available at the venue, for use by them in case of an unavoidable colour clash. - 39.2 After 31 August, no Club may change its registered first choice of colours, except with the special agreement of Basketball England. - 39.3 For Matches played on neutral courts, or promoted by Basketball England(including Cup and final ties) Basketball England will decide in its sole discretion which colours are to be worn by each Team.
+It is the responsibility of the Away Team to ensure that its uniforms contrast sufficiently with those worn by the Home Team. - 39.2 Normally the home team should wear a light colour kit, and the away team should wear a dark colour kit. - 39.3 Should the Crew Chief deem there not to be sufficient contrast, the home team shall be responsible for changing kits. - 39.4 After 31 August, no Team may change its registered first choice of colours, except with the special agreement of Basketball England. - 39.5 For Matches played on neutral courts or promoted by Basketball England (including Cup and Playoff finals), Basketball England will decide in its sole discretion which colours are to be worn by each Team.